aws-samples/amazon-ec2-mac-getting-started/apps-and-scripts/README.md

 ## You mentioned hardware, what are the specs on these Macs?

-As for the EC2 Mac Dedicated Host hardware, there’s a few types available: **Mac1** is a 2018 Mac mini with 12-core x86 and 32GB RAM.
-Any instance that starts with **Mac2** is an Apple silicon instance: **Mac2** is a 2020 Mac mini with Apple’s M1 chip and 16GB RAM. **Mac2-m2** is a 2023 Mac mini with Apple’s M2 chip and 24GB RAM. **Mac2-m2pro** is a 2023 Mac mini with Apple’s M2 Pro chip and 32GB RAM.
-The instance you spin up on top of the Dedicated Host adds .metal to the end (e.g. mac1.metal, mac2-m2.metal, etc.).
+As for the EC2 Mac Dedicated Host hardware, there’s a few types available:
+- **Mac1** is a 2018 Mac mini with 12-core x86 Intel i7 processors and 32GB RAM.
+- Hosts that starts with **Mac2** are Apple silicon:
+- - **Mac2** is a 2020 Mac mini with Apple’s M1 chip and 16GB RAM.
+- - **Mac2-m2** is a 2023 Mac mini with Apple’s M2 chip and 24GB RAM.
+- - **Mac2-m2pro** is a 2023 Mac mini with Apple’s M2 Pro chip and 32GB RAM.
+- - **Mac2-m1ultra** is a 2021 Mac Studio with Apple’s M1 Ultra chip and 128GB RAM.

+The instance you spin up on top of the Dedicated Host adds **.metal** to the end (e.g. mac1.metal, mac2-m2.metal, etc.).
 The **metal** in the instance name means that you’re able to use all of the underlying Mac mini hardware without any virtualization layer: bare-metal.

 ## That’s cool, but what can I do that I couldn't do before?

 EC2 Mac is more than a Mac mini on a rack in a datacenter.
 The Apple hardware is bare-metal connected to the **[AWS Nitro System](https://aws.amazon.com/ec2/nitro/)**—a purpose-built, secure system that provides storage and networking over Thunderbolt, along with security and monitoring of the hardware itself.
 Nitro is responsible for ensuring a Mac Dedicated Host is prepared on-demand, its firmware updated, and all of its storage cleared.
 Also, Nitro gives you even more detailed insights into monitoring and logs, and is itself, by design, entirely locked off from tampering or admin access.
 Here’s a picture of what it all looks like together: